The Validated Synthetic Data Principle

 Use the same data structures as production

-Mock data flows through the same scoring engine, same types, same validation.
+Synthetic data flows through the same scoring engine, same types, same validation.
 No separate "demo mode."

 Sector averages are the right default